-- When an ACE inhibitor is commenced, the GFR and serum potassium should be measured 7-10 days later to ensure there is no further decline in GFR - If reduction in GFR < 25% and GFR stabilises within 2 months of starting therapy, continue the ACE inhibitor. - A reduction > 25% after starting ACE inhibitor may indicate renal artery stenosis.
-Reduce or stop the ACE inhibitor and consider nephrology assessment. - If potassium > 6 mmol/L, reduce or stop the ACE inhibitor. - If intolerant of ACE inhibitor, use an angiotensin-II receptor antagonist.
+- When renal disease is present, start an ACEi or ARB and maximise dose before starting another agent. - If an ACEi is commenced, the eGFR and serum potassium should be measured 7-10 days later to ensure there is no further decline in eGFR. - If reduction in eGFR ≤ 25% and eGFR stabilises within 2 months of initiation, continue the ACEi. - A reduction > 25% after starting ACEi may indicate renal artery stenosis.
+Reduce or stop the ACEi and consider nephrology assessment. - If potassium > 6 mmol/L, stop the ACE inhibitor and switch to an ARB